Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-Visual generation approaches focus on creating realistic driving scenarios through the synthesis of images and videos.
+\textbf{Visual Generation:} This approach focuses on creating realistic driving scenarios through the generation of images and videos.
 They represent the most mature category of \gls{wm} applications in \gls{ad}.
-GAIA-1~\cite{hu2023gaia} pioneered the use of generative world models for \gls{ad}, by demonstrating the ability to generate diverse traffic scenarios with multiple interacting agents.
-GAIA-1 casts world modeling as an unsupervised sequence modeling problem, mapping multimodal inputs (video, text, and action) to discrete tokens and predicting subsequent tokens.
-This approach enables fine-grained control over ego-vehicle behavior and scene features, exhibiting emerging properties such as contextual awareness and 3D geometry understanding.
+GAIA-1~\cite{hu2023gaia} pioneered the use of generative \glspl{wm} for \gls{ad}, by demonstrating the ability to generate diverse traffic scenarios with multiple interacting agents.
+GAIA-1 considers world modeling as an unsupervised sequence modeling problem, mapping multimodal inputs (video, text, and action) to discrete tokens and predicting subsequent tokens.
+This approach enables fine-grained control over ego-vehicle behavior and scene features, showing emerging properties such as contextual awareness and 3D geometry understanding.
+GAIA-2~\cite{russell2025gaia} significantly advances the GAIA-1 paradigm through a latent diffusion \gls{wm} that supports controllable video generation conditioned on structured inputs (e.g., ego-vehicle dynamics and agent configurations).
+GAIA-2 generates high-resolution, spatio-temporally consistent multi-camera videos across diverse driving environments and countries (UK, US, Germany), making it a useful tool for complex scenario simulation with good multi-view consistency.